Building a backyard suite

 Will my property tax increase with the development of a secondary suite or backyard suite?

 Property tax is calculated and billed annually using the property’s assessed value, as found on your property assessment notice, and the Council-approved property tax rate.
-Home improvement projects (i.e. basement development) or adding livable space to your home could increase your property taxes.
+Home improvement projects (i.e. basement development) or adding livable space to your home may increase your property taxes.
 If you have questions about property tax, contact 311.

 What are the parking requirements for suites?